 What is phishing?

-To help protect you from falling prey of phishing scams, we will share with you how phishing works, how to identify phishing emails, texts, telegram, and social messages, and how to protect yourself.
+To help protect you from falling prey to phishing scams, we will share how phishing works, how to identify phishing emails, texts, Telegram, and social messages, and how to protect yourself.

 In this Article

 Always double-check who the email sender is.
 It may appear to be coming from "Yellow Card," but you will find that the email address above is not from a sender with a @yellowcard.io email address.
 Official communication will come from an email address ending in @yellowcard.io only.
 Any variation from this may be indicative that the email you received is malicious.

 Take note of the URL: web.yellowcards.io.
 The landing page may look familiar, but the "s" at the end of the yellow card in the URL signifies that this is not web.yellowcard.io.
 Scammers can create fake websites asking for sensitive information to gain control of your accounts.